calipho-sib/nextprot-docs/pages/learn-simple-search.md

 While the search in the protein section makes use of the information in all isoforms, the results are provided as “entries” and not isoforms.

-Search results are shown in one of two formats:
+Search results are shown in one of two formats: **Summary** and **Details (default).**

-* **Summary.** The information displayed depends on the section being queried:
+In the **Summary** format, the information displayed depends on the section being queried:
-*

-  ** Proteins: For each protein entry, the recommended protein name, the recommended gene name and the neXtProt entry accession code are displayed and link to the entry.
+* **Proteins.** For each protein entry, the recommended protein name, the recommended gene name and the neXtProt entry accession code are displayed and link to the entry.
-  ** Publications: For each publication, the title and year of publication are displayed and link to the publication.
+* **Publications.** For each publication, the title and year of publication are displayed and link to the publication.
-  ** Terms: For each term, the controlled vocabulary (CV) term and its accession code are displayed and link to the term.
+* **Terms.** For each term, the controlled vocabulary (CV) term and its accession code are displayed and link to the term.

-* **Details** (default).
+In the **Details** (default).
 For Proteins, the _first line_ is the same as in the Summary, the _second line_ displays a snippet of text summarizing the function, the _third line_ displays numerical information concerning the protein entry (chromosomal location, number of isoforms, number of post-translational modifications (PTMs), sequence length and the number of variants), and the _last line_ summarizes whether or not there is disease, expression, mutagenesis, proteomics, 3D structure data for the entry, as well as its Proteins existence value.

 ## Filtering search results